mbuckler/squeezeDet/README.md

 In addition to supporting an arbitrary number of simulated bits the code supports a few different conversion methods.

-- Rounding method:

-	Both nearest neighbors and stochastic rounding are supported.
+- _Rounding method_: Both nearest neighbors and stochastic rounding are supported.

-- Zero reservation:

-	The default model conversion doesn't reserve a valid value for exact zero, but it can if requested.
+- _Zero reservation_:	The default model conversion doesn't reserve a valid value for exact zero, but it can if requested.

-- Per-layer scale:

-	Rather than setting the initial scale based on the max and min for the entire model, it can be chosen per layer.
+- _Per-layer scale_: Rather than setting the initial scale based on the max and min for the entire model, it can be chosen per layer.

 ### Usage